 The Marine Patrol Unit, a part of the Wauconda Police Department, enforces all laws regarding boating registration, operations, conservation and fishing regulations, conducts boat safety inspections and maintains the regulatory buoys.

-All Marine Patrol Officers are sworn auxiliary peace officers with full powers of enforcement and arrest.
+The Marine Patrol employs sworn Community Service Officers with full powers of enforcement.
 Their primary mission is to help ensure that all users of Bangs Lake can enjoy the lake to its fullest potential in a safe and pleasant manner by the monitoring of fishing and boating activities on the lake to ensure compliance with State and local laws.

 SUMMARY OF GENERAL BOATING OPERATION